humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

         return result.join("");
     }

 Once again, a `digits` variable is used to help the conversion.
 In this case, the `indexOf()` method is used to locate the base64 digit and return its position.
 This is then used to perform the decoding.
-The `digitNum` variable keeps track of which 6-bit digit you&#8217;re evaluating in a group of four.
-Note that the first digit, digit number 0, must be ignored initially because there&#8217;s not enough information to do any decoding.
+The `digitNum` variable keeps track of which 6-bit digit you're evaluating in a group of four.
+Note that the first digit, digit number 0, must be ignored initially because there's not enough information to do any decoding.
 When digit number 1 is encountered, you can then look back at digit 0 to retrieve the necessary information.
-All that&#8217;s left is to apply the proper bitwise operations to each digit and store the result, ultimately returning the joined string.
+All that's left is to apply the proper bitwise operations to each digit and store the result, ultimately returning the joined string.

 If there was any padding in the input text, then the loop will stop at either digit 1 or 2, leaving the padded zeros without evaluation.
 There is no need to create a special case to address padding.